baijum/selenium-python/source/installation.rst

 supported.
 Selenium server is a Java program.
 Java Runtime Environment (JRE) 1.6 or newer version is recommended to run Selenium server.
 This article explain using Selenium 2 with WebDriver API.
-Selenium 1 API is not covered here.
+Selenium 1 / Selenium RC API is not covered here.

 Downloading Python bindings for Selenium